Rinoahu/MCL_lite/README.md

 	...

 -I: float. inflation parameter for mcl

 -a:   int. cpu number

 -o:   str. name of output file

 -d:   T|F. is the graph directed?
 Default is False

 -g:   int. how many gpus to use for speedup.
 Default is 0

 -r:   T|F. resume the work.
 Default is T

 -m:   int. memory usage limitation.
-Deaault is 4GB
+Default is 4GB